abdelrahman-ahmed03/AI-Based-Electrical-Fault-Detection-System/README.md

 <div align="center">

-⭐ If you like this project, please consider giving it a Star.
+⭐ If you found this project useful, please consider giving it a star.

 </div>